-The checker is run only on the Java files specified on the command line (or created by another annotation processor).
-The checker does not analyze other classes (e.g., pre-compiled classes, or classes whose source code is available on the classpath), but it does check the uses of those classes in the source code being compiled.
+The checker is run only on any Java file that javac compiles.
+This includes all Java files specified on the command line (or created by another annotation processor).
+It may also include other of your Java files (but not if a more recent .class file exists).
+Even when the checker does not analyze a class (say, the class was already compiled, or source code is not available), it does check the uses of those classes in the source code being compiled.